Archfx/rv32firmware/README.md

 Setting up the toolchain
 -------

-Instead of setting up the tool chain in your local mashine you can use the following docker container and mounting the firmware src to it
+Instead of setting up the toolchain in your local machine you can use the following docker container and mount the firmware directory to it

 ```shell
 docker pull archfx/rv32i
 docker run -t -p 6080:6080 -v "${PWD}/:/rv32firmware" -w /rv32firmware --name rv32i archfx/rv32i
 ```

-This will get you to a docker continer with the toolchain.
-Now all we got to do is the compile the firmware
+This will get you to a docker container with the toolchain.
+Now all we got to do is compile the firmware

 Compiling the Code
 -------